Kayne McGladrey, CISSP – Cybersecurity Advisor, Author of the GRC Maturity Model, Virtual CISO

 • Guiding organizations through emerging regulations such as the EU AI Act, SEC disclosure rules, and DORA.

-I’m open to paid interviews, sponsored articles, and webinars for brands in cybersecurity and AI governance.
+I offer Virtual CISO services to help companies align their cybersecurity stance with actionable business risks.
+I’m also open to paid interviews, sponsored articles, and webinars for brands in cybersecurity and AI governance.
 If you’re looking for expert content that’s human-written and backed by 250+ media features, check out my Partnerships page for rates and details.

 Award: Master Expert in AI Governance